For the pad Thai sauce:

 - 4 tbsp roasted salted peanuts, roughly chopped

-- 1 small handful each of chopped coriander and mint leaves
+- 1 small handful chopped coriander

 Make the pad Thai sauce by placing all the ingredients in a small saucepan.
 Bring to a boil, then reduce the heat and simmer on low for about 2 minutes.
 Turn off the heat and set aside.